Thailand

 Employee Welfare Fund

-Impact date: 1 October 2026 In November 2024, Thailand issued a series of regulations implementing the Employee Welfare Fund (Fund), which was established under the Labor Protection Act B.E.
-2541 (1998).
+Impact date: 1 October 2026 In November 2024, Thailand issued a series of regulations implementing the Employee Welfare Fund (Fund).
 The Fund provides financial support to employees in cases of resignation, termination (regardless of any clauses) or death.
 The Fund will not apply if employers provide employees with a provident fund or an equivalent employee welfare fund managed by the employer.

 Although originally intended to be effective from 1 October 2025, it has been deferred to 1 October 2026.